 As the question of what makes a good leader is pored over and examined further by business analysts, law enforcement and educational institutions, new developments arise in leadership theory and methodology.
 The one thing that remains the same is the understanding that leadership is the catalyst under which all elements of an organization work together.

-Here are seven factors that can serve as a springboard to success for anyone occupying a leadership role.
+Here are seven aspects of leadership that can serve as a springboard to success for anyone occupying a leadership role:

 When a leader is transparent, they are challenged less by those they oversee.
 Good leaders use transparency to help those around them embrace change, which can be accomplished with a combination of communication, informed debate, shared decision-making, reaching a consensus and using social media.
 People should know why and how a leader has come to a decision and in what ways it will affect them.
 Transparent leaders are not micromanagers; they give credit to others when success occurs, and take the blame for failures.